Want to learn more about the intersection of U.S investing and technology? Click here to subscribe to our podcast!

 On average, investors from India are paying ~3X higher multiples (P/E trailing twelve months) when investing in the stock for the Indian subsidiaries vs. investing directly in the parent company in the US (buying the US shares of the parent companies).
 And despite paying significantly higher multiples, the average returns can be similar.
 The average 2019 returns of the US parent companies was ~14% (blue line in Figure 4), while the average returns of the Indian subsidiaries was ~17% (orange line in Figure 4).

 Figure 4: Average 1 year return of US parent companies (blue) vs. Indian subsidiaries (orange).
 The grey lines represent the returns of the individual entities over the past year.

-You can read more about this study here.
+Click here to learn more about investing in MNCs through Indian subsidiaries.
 Please note that past historical data does not guarantee future performance.

 Given these reasons, savvy investors from India may want to consider investing in the US.
 Your next question might be – how can one invest in the US from India?

 How Can I Invest In The U.S. Stock Market from India?

 What are the different ways I can invest in the US stock market?